dgraph-io/dgraph/wiki/content/get-started/index.md

 {{% notice "note" %}}The dgraph server listens on ports 8080 and 9090 (unless mapped to another port above) with log output to the terminal.{{% /notice %}}

+{{% notice "note" %}}If you are using docker on non-linux distribution, please use docker data volumes.{{% /notice %}}
+### On Non Linux Distributions.
+File access in mounted filesystems is slower when using docker.
+Try running the command `time dd if=/dev/zero of=test.dat bs=1024 count=100000` on mounted volume.
+On windows it's extremely slow.
+We recommend users to use docker data volumes.
+The only downside of using data volumes is that you can't access the files from the host, you have to launch a container for accessing it.

+Create a docker data container named datacontainer with dgraph/dgraph image. docker create -v /dgraph --name datacontainer dgraph/dgraph

+Now if we run dgraph container with `--volumes-from` flag and run dgraph with the following command, then anything we write to /dgraph in dgraph container will get written to /dgraph volume of datacontainer. docker run -it -p 18080:8080 -p 19090:9090 --volumes-from datacontainer --name dgraph dgraph/dgraph dgraph --bindall=true --memory_mb 2048 --p /dgraph/p --w /dgraph/w

 ## Step 3: Run Queries
 {{% notice "tip" %}}Once Dgraph is running, a user interface is available at [`http://localhost:8080`](http://localhost:8080).
 It allows browser-based queries, mutations and visualizations.